nihancj/plugin-switcher.nvim/README.md

     },
   },

+  -- Set plugins to load on specified filetypes filetype_plugins = {
+    lua = {
+      "one-small-step-for-vimkind"
+    },
+  },

-  -- A function executed after plugins are loaded
-  -- is_startup: true if the profile is being loaded when nvim starts. hooks = {
+  -- Set a function to execute after a profile group is loaded -- Works with groups specified in plugins and filetype_plugins -- is_startup: true if the profile is being loaded when nvim starts. hooks = {
     crazycoder = function(is_startup)